 Compatible with Windows PC, Mac OS, and supports PC to mobile transferring/sharing.

 First, you need to download and launch "Wondershare Repairit" on your computer.
-As soon as it is installed, you add the corrupted file from the desired location, or you can directly drag it into the software window.
+As soon as it is installed, you can add the corrupted file from the desired location by clicking the "+Add" button, or you can directly drag it into the software window.

 Step 2 Start the Repairing Procedure